jon-harper/OmniBox/docs/support/panel_mounts.md

 ## Using Panel Mounts

 Panel mounts allow you to disconnect components without opening up the case.
-Some examples:

- - USB extensions for a webcam.
- - MicroSD extensions for an MCU or SBC.
- - Rear panel connectors for disconnecting the printer's wiring harness.
+The simplest of these are USB, MicroSD, and Ethernet extensions, but can go as far as custom rear panels for for a removable wiring harness.

- Each panel type comes with a template for making your own panels.
+Each panel type comes with a template for customization.
 See [Creating New Panels](#creating-new-panels) below for more.

 ### Fans